-BarrierTek fire resistant treatments eliminate the risk of catastrophic fire in wood construction projects.
+BarrierTek fire resistant treatments eliminate the risk of high intensity fire in wood construction projects.
 And a project that is not susceptible to a devastating fire during course of construction has innumerable benefits for the contractors, community, and other stakeholders.

 Here are the benefits our solutions offer: